peardeck/code-challenge-teacher-roster/README.md

     * There is currently no working server-side data thing, but the beginnings of one is there if you want to mess with it (it proxies to port 3001, so set that as your server port)

 OPTIONAL:
-If you want to convert this to use typescript, follow [this tutorial](https://nextjs.org/learn/excel/typescript).
+If you want to convert this to use TypeScript, follow [this tutorial](https://nextjs.org/learn/excel/typescript).

 ## Setup
   0. Ensure you have `git` installed on your computer